Snow Dogs: Plot

 Ted lets Jack have the dogs and returns to Miami.
 Jack adds Demon as lead dog of his team for the Arctic Challenge.
 When the race begins, Jack decides to press on in the middle of a fierce storm.

-In Miami, Ted recounts his experiences to his mother, who accidentally breaks a frame holding a picture of Lucy and Demon.
+In Miami, Ted recounts his experiences to his mother, who accidentally breaks the frame holding a picture of Lucy and Demon.
 Inside of the frame is a snapshot of Lucy and Jack with a baby.
-Ted is infuriated that Jack lied to him, and rushes back to Alaska.
-He learns that Jack has gone missing and the weather is too bad for searching.
+Realizing that Jack lied to him, an infuriated Ted rushes back to Alaska, where he learns that Jack has gone missing and the weather is too bad for searching.
 Ted decides to search for Jack himself, taking Lucy's dogs with Nana as lead.
-A few hours later, Amelia arrives and meets Barb.
-She learns that Ted is out on the trail, searching for Jack.
-The "Arctic Flame" is burning over the finish line, until the last musher arrives.
+A few hours later, Amelia arrives and meets Barb, who tells her that Ted is out on the trail, searching for Jack.
+The "Arctic Flame" is left burning over the finish line until the last musher arrives.

-Ted eventually locates Jack in the old cave.
-Jack admits he and Lucy had been together at the hospital when Ted was born, and that he loved her very much; but that he and Lucy had agreed then that neither one of them were ready to be parents.
-Ted also discovers that Demon's bad temper is due to a rotten tooth.
-He pulls the tooth, and Demon becomes a much friendlier dog.
+Ted eventually locates Jack in the old cave, where Jack admits he and Lucy had been together at the hospital when Ted was born, and that he loved her very much, but that he and Lucy had agreed then that neither of them were ready to be parents.
+The next morning, Ted discovers that Demon's bad temper is due to a rotten tooth; he pulls the tooth, and Demon becomes a much friendlier dog.
 During the journey back to Tolketna, the sled nearly goes over a cliff into a river, but the dogs pull themselves back up.
-Ted finally brings Thunder Jack across the finish line.
-Ted introduces Jack to Amelia, and he and Jack decide to share the "Arctic Flame" trophy, which is given to whoever comes in last.
+Ted finally brings Thunder Jack across the finish line, introduces him to Amelia, and the father and son decide to share the "Arctic Flame" trophy, which is given to whoever comes in last.

-Some time later, Ted has moved his dental practice to Tolketna.
-He and Barb have married, and Barb is now his receptionist and pregnant, while Nana and Demon have four puppies named Avalanche, Aleutia, Chinook and Demon Jr. Back in Miami, Ted's cousin Rupert, also a dentist, becomes the new celebrity dentist, now with his own face on every city bus.
+Some time later, Ted marries Barb, and moves his dental practice to Tolketna.
+Barb, now pregnant, is his receptionist, while Nana and Demon have four puppies named Avalanche, Aleutia, Chinook and Demon Jr. Meanwhile, back in Miami, Rupert becomes the new celebrity dentist, with his own face on every city bus.